This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Uterine rupture.
 When the uterus ruptures or tears during labor and delivery it may cause excessive bleeding, which is dangerous for the mother and the baby.
 For the baby it may result in asphyxia and resulting brain damage.

 - Detached placenta.
 Placental abruption occurs when the placenta detaches from the wall of the uterus before the baby is born.
-This can be very serious and may result in the fetus not getting enough oxygen to the brain with a potential for resulting brain damage.
+This can be very serious and may result in the fetus not getting enough oxygen to the brain with the potential for resulting brain damage.

 - Abnormal heart rate.
 Doctors and other medical caregivers should monitor the heart rate of the baby during delivery.
 If it is abnormal, it may indicate that the baby is not getting enough oxygen.
 If the doctor does not take any steps to correct this, the baby may not get enough oxygen and could end up with brain damage.